jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (b) is, for any other reason, unlawful.
 (2) If this section applies, the Auditor-General may direct the Minister, the Treasury or, as the case may be, the department concerned to stop payments out of that Crown Bank Account or Departmental Bank Account.

-### 65ZB Application of this subpart to Offices of Parliament
+### 65ZB Application of this subpart to Offices of Parliament and parliamentary agencies
-(1) Despite section 65S, an Office of Parliament may open, maintain, and operate a Departmental Bank Account at a bank or banks that may be agreed between the Office and the Treasury.
+(1) Despite section 65S, an Office of Parliament or a parliamentary agency may open, maintain, and operate a Departmental Bank Account at a bank or banks that may be agreed between the Office of Parliament or parliamentary agency and the Treasury.
-(2) Despite section 65U, an Office of Parliament may pay receipts from borrowings into a Departmental Bank Account that it operates.
+(2) Despite section 65U, an Office of Parliament or a parliamentary agency may pay receipts from borrowings into a Departmental Bank Account that it operates.
-(3) This subpart, if the context requires, applies to that Departmental Bank Account as if— (a) references to a department were references to an Office of Parliament; and (b) the money disbursed by the Treasury under section 65U(2)﻿(a) were disbursed on a basis agreed between the chief executive of the Office concerned and the Secretary; and
+(3) This subpart, if the context requires, applies to that Departmental Bank Account as if— (a) references to a department were references to an Office of Parliament or a parliamentary agency; and (b) the money disbursed by the Treasury under section 65U(2)﻿(a) were disbursed on a basis agreed between the chief executive of the Office of Parliament or the parliamentary agency concerned and the Secretary; and
   (c) the powers of the Minister or the Treasury under section 65W in respect of a Departmental Bank Account were to be exercised on a basis agreed between the Minister and the Speaker; and
-  (d) the investment of money held in a Departmental Bank Account operated by an Office of Parliament, in accordance with section 65I, were on a basis agreed between the Treasury and the Office concerned.
+  (d) the investment of money held in a Departmental Bank Account operated by an Office of Parliament or a parliamentary agency, in accordance with section 65I, were on a basis agreed between the Treasury and the Office of Parliament or the parliamentary agency concerned.

 ### Subpart 6 — Guarantees and indemnities